What is the hybrid work model?

 The hybrid model provides many benefits for employers and business owners.
 Let's look at three:

 - Best of both worlds.
 A hybrid work model provides the best of both remote and in-person work.
 You can achieve innovation and creativity by having employees meet face-to-face and build relationships.
-On the other hand, although virtual work may make collaboration less effective, at least in some employers’ eyes, it lets employees focus on tasks with less interruption than at the office.
-Further, it gives employees a better chance to achieve work-life balance.
+On the other hand, although virtual work may make collaboration less effective, it lets employees focus on tasks and experience fewer interruptions than they would at the office.
+In addition, it gives employees a better chance to achieve work-life balance.

 - Increased trust by employees.
 When employers trust their employees to be productive and focused on work, whether on-site or remote, it goes a long way.
 According to the Harvard Business Review, compared to employees in "low-trust companies," employees in "high-trust companies" report "74% less stress, 106% more energy, 50% higher productivity, 13% fewer sick days, 76% more engagement, 29% more satisfaction with their lives, [and] 40% less burnout."
 Adopting a hybrid work model shows you trust employees to get their work done effectively and on time, even when you can't physically look over their shoulders.